ravibandoju/github-scripts/github_team_management/README.md

 - `--team-slug`: Slug of the GitHub team (required)
 - `--repo-name`: Name of the repository (optional if --csv-file is provided)
 - `--csv-file`: CSV file containing repository names (optional if --repo-name is provided)
-- `--permission`: Permission level for the team (default: push).
-Choices are pull, push, admin, maintain, triage.
+- `--permission`: Permission level for the team (default: read).
+Choices are read, write, admin, maintain, triage.

 ## Listing Teams and Their Roles
 To list all associated teams and their roles for all repositories in the organization and export the data to a CSV file: